-Furniture maker Darryl Dieckman is interested in reinterpreting iconic designs from the past in beautiful woods and adapting their function for everyday use.
+Furniture maker Darryl Dieckman reinterprets iconic designs from the past in beautiful woods, and adapts their function for everyday use.
 He is a graduate of the Fine Woodworking program at The Krenov School (2018) and The College of The Redwoods (2017).
 His recent work exhibits an attention to detail and exacting hand work that are hallmarks of the program.

 For more information, visit Darryl Dieckman's website.